Guizhou Federation of Trade Unions

 The Guizhou Federation of Trade Unions (GZFTU; 贵州省总工会), a provincial branch of the All-China Federation of Trade Unions (ACFTU), was formally established in August 1937 in Guiyang during the Chinese Communist Party (CCP)-led labor mobilization efforts preceding the Second Sino-Japanese War.

 History

 Its roots trace to early industrial organizations such as the Zunyi Tungsten Miners' Union in 1931, which organized strikes against exploitative practices by warlord-controlled mining companies in northern Guizhou.
 During the Second Sino-Japanese War, the GZFTU supported CCP guerrilla forces in the Qiannan Mountains, coordinating sabotage of Japanese supply routes and mobilizing workers in Guiyang's wartime arsenals.

 Post-1949, the GZFTU centralized labor governance in state-owned industries, overseeing enterprises like the Guiyang Aluminum Factory in 1958.
-During the 1990s economic reforms, it addressed layoffs in state-owned coal mines and mediated disputes in emerging private manufacturing hubs like Anshun, aligning with national labor standardization policies.
-In the 2010s, the GZFTU prioritized rural labor integration through initiatives such as the Guizhou Migrant Workers' Skills Development Program in 2013 and promoted digital employment under the provincial "Big Data Guizhou" strategy, leveraging the province's status as a national data hub.